-In 2018, the median dissolved oxygen concentration was above the lower limit for warm water (2B) streams (5.0 mg/L as daily minimum) and cold water (2A) streams (7.0 mg/L as daily minimum) during baseflow conditions (Figure 10).
-Median concentrations for runoff samples at five of the nine reaches were above the threshold; median concentrations at SC806, VR807, NC808, and NC801 were at or below the standard threshold.
+In 2019, the median dissolved oxygen concentration was above the lower limit for warm water (2B) streams (5.0 mg/L as daily minimum) and cold water (2A) streams (7.0 mg/L as daily minimum) during baseflow conditions (Figure 9).
+Similar to previous years, the North Creek and South Creek sites were closer to the threshold than other monitoring sites.
+Median concentrations for runoff samples at seven of the nine reaches were above the threshold; median concentrations at NC808 and NC801 were below the standard threshold (SC806 was above, but very close to the threshold).
 Lower dissolved oxygen levels during or following runoff events could be the result of warmer water that is less capable of holding dissolved oxygen, flux of organic material which increases the biochemical oxygen demand, and/or flushing of warm ponded water or water draining directly from warm impervious surfaces from upstream.
 Snowmelt samples had relatively high dissolved oxygen medians at all stations.
 This is expected because the time of year is characterized by very cold water and minor biochemical oxygen demand.

-Figure 10.
-Dissolved oxygen for each station, categorized by sample type, for 2018.
-Dashed blue lines indicate standards with 7.0 mg/L (2A streams) and 5.0 mg/L (2B streams) as acceptable daily minimums.
+Figure 9.
+Dissolved oxygen for each station, categorized by sample type, for 2019.

-Historically, snowmelt sample medians for dissolved oxygen were above (not violating) the standard at all stations in all years (Figures 11a-i).
-Only a few sites (SC806, VR807, NC808, and NC801) had dissolved oxygen medians for baseflow samples that violated the standard during at least one year in the historical record.
+Only a few sites (SC806, VR807, NC808, and NC801) had dissolved oxygen medians for baseflow samples that violated the standard during at least one year in the historical record (Figures 10a-i).
+Dashed blue lines indicate standards with 7.0 mg/L (2A streams; Figures 10b - g) and 5.0 mg/L (2B streams; Figures 10a, 10h, and 10i) as acceptable daily minimums.

+Most of the samples collected in 2019 were performed under runoff conditions.
 Runoff events, which often bring warmer water and organic pollutants to the stream, had some of the lowest dissolved oxygen annual medians monitored within the watershed.
 The three monitoring sites in warm water reaches, VR24, VR803, and VR0020, have a lower minimum dissolved oxygen threshold than the other sites.
 None of these three had a dissolved oxygen median that fell below the minimum acceptable value in any year with monitoring data.
+Snowmelt sample medians for dissolved oxygen were above (not violating) the standard at all stations in all years and 2019 samples are in line with historical sampling results.